 Who Is at Risk of Sickle Cell Disease?

-African-Americans are most at risk of developing sickle cell disease.
-According to the Centers for Disease Control and Prevention, the disease occurs in about 1 out of 500 African-American births in the United States.
+Black Americans are most at risk of developing sickle cell disease.
+According to the Centers for Disease Control and Prevention, the disease occurs in about 1 out of 500 Black American births in the United States.
 It also occurs in about 1 of 36,000 Hispanic-American births.

 Other demographics more at risk include people whose ancestry comes from Indian, Mediterranean, Latin American, and Middle Eastern heritages.